abtzpro/auto_audit/README.md

 Contributions to the `auto_audit` project are welcome!
 If you find a bug or have a suggestion for a new feature, please submit an issue or pull request on the GitHub repository.

 ## Developer @abtzpro @AdamR @HelloSecurity

+## Special-Thanks chatGPT for the awesome and informative debugging capabilities, notation capabilities, and README.md file creation

 ## License